Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Flat connections and the ojasiewicz--Simon gradient inequality

 In this section, we recall some background material concerning flat connections on principal $G$-bundles that will be useful in the sequel.
 Section \ref{subsec:Existence_flat_connections} reviews related existence and non-existence results for flat connections.
 Section \ref{subsec:Flat_bundles} recalls the well-known equivalent characterizations of flat connections.
 In Section \ref{subsec:Uhlenbeck_compactness_moduli_space_flat_connections}, we describe Uhlenbeck's Weak Compactness Theorem for connections with $L^p$ bounds on curvature (when $p > (\dim X)/2$) and the resulting Uhlenbeck compactness of the moduli space of flat connections on a principal $G$-bundle, $P$, for a compact Lie group, $G$.
-Finally, in Section \ref{subsec:Lojasiewicz-Simon gradient inequality_neighborhood_flat_connection} we review our {\L}ojasiewicz-Simon gradient inequality (Theorem \ref{thm:Rade_proposition_7-2}) for the Yang-Mills $L^2$-energy functional, previously established in our monograph \cite{Feehan_yang_mills_gradient_flow_v2}.
+Finally, in Section \ref{subsec:Lojasiewicz-Simon gradient inequality_neighborhood_flat_connection} we review our {\L}ojasiewicz--Simon gradient inequality (Theorem \ref{thm:Rade_proposition_7-2}) for the Yang--Mills $L^2$-energy function, previously established in our monograph \cite{Feehan_yang_mills_gradient_flow_v4}.